robertritz/robertritz.github.io/_posts/2025-02-11-Why-8090-is-yesterdays-solution-to-tomorrows-problem.md

 What could go wrong?

 Let's step back and try to understand what this type of business model will do for the entire ecosystem of software development.
 If making software is 90% cheaper, then you can make 10X the amount of software.
 This is a *significant* market change.
-Often we make decisions assuming *all other things remain constant*.
-But you can only exploit 10X productivty for so long before everything starts changing.
-I came up with a few different ways software development might change given this efficiency gain.
+Often we make decisions assuming *all other things remain constant.
+But you can only exploit 10X productivty for so long before everything starts changing and your previous assumptions are no longer valid.

+To consider how these assumption might change, I came up with a few different ways software development might change given this efficiency gain.

 ## Million SaaS Blooming Future